HM Prison Wormwood Scrubs: The First World War

 The prison housed a number of conscientious objectors in the First World War, one of whom, the Quaker journalist Hubert W. Peet, wrote about the conditions there in 112 Days' Hard Labour (1917).

 1920 Hunger Strike

 In April 1920 Irish Republican prisoners demanded political status, when denied they began a hunger strike which led to their eventual release.
 During the strike large crowds supporting the Irish hunger strikers gathered outside of the prison and were attacked by local residents with more than 70 injuries reported.

 The Second World War

-During the Second World War, the prison was taken over by the War Department and the prisoners were evacuated to other prisons.
-The Security Service (MI5) was based at Wormwood Scrubs from 1939 to 1940.
+During the Second World War, the prison was taken over by the War Department with the majority of prisoners evacuated to other prisons.

+The Security Service (MI5) was moved to Wormwood Scrubs two days before war broke out in 1939.
+This followed only three months in their previous location, an office on Rumney Street, which was deemed not large or secure enough for the rapidly expanding and essential department.
+Officers had a cell each while secretaries were two to a cell; many staff members became locked in their new offices during the first day post relocation.
+MI5's headquarters remained at Wormwood Scrubs until September 1940 when it was bombed during the Blitz and a number of documents were destroyed.
+Most departments were relocated to the more remote location of Blenheim Palace; counter-espionage operations continued out of London from a building on St James Street.